Gummy Vitamin Trends 2024: What Manufacturing Teams Are Quietly Fixing

 • In-process checks that correlate with batch-to-batch consistency

-Manufacturing takeaway: If you’re seeing variability, the first place to look is usually the interaction between viscosity, mixing energy, and hold time-not just the raw material COAs.
+Manufacturing takeaway: If you're seeing variability, look first at the interaction between viscosity, mixing energy, and hold time—not just the raw material COAs.

 5) Packaging is now part of the formulation strategy

 This might be the most underappreciated “trend” of 2024: gummies are finally being treated as a product + package system.
-A great gummy in the wrong bottle can become a problem child after a few weeks of heat cycling in distribution.
+A great gummy in the wrong bottle can become a problem after a few weeks of heat cycling in distribution.
+Smart programs are looking at packaging with the same seriousness as the formula, focusing on:

 • Moisture barrier performance (MVTR considerations)